CamillaPei/cse15l-lab-reports/labreport3.md

 5. Explanation

 By changing `arr[i] = newArray[arr.length - i - 1]` to `newArray[i] = arr[arr.length - i - 1]` and changing `return arr` to `return newArray`,
-the error is fixed by irritating through `arr` and putting elements into `newArray` in reversed order, then return `newArray`.
+the code now is irritating through `arr` and putting elements into `newArray` in reversed order, then return `newArray`.
 Previously, the code was irritating through `newArray` (whihc is empty) and putting elements into `arr`, and returning `arr` at the end, which is logically incorrect.
 This error also explains why the code doesn't produce any error when `arr` is empty.